 There is a refundable deposit of Euro 1,00 on top of the entry fee per person for a bracelet with a micro chip in it.
 This bracelet can either be kept at the end of the visit or can be returned to the museum reception for the return of the Euro 1,00 deposit.

 A visit to the newly opened Bell Tower is available to visitors for Euros 2,00 per person.

 Reservations for Groups

 Reservations can be made for groups in advance of a visit.
-For further details see the Reservations page on the IFF museum website or email:
+For further details see the Reservations page by email or on an online form on the IFF museum website:

 Telephone (office hours): +32 (0)57 239 220